Menu

 - Dr Roy C Davies, University of Auckland (Waipapa Taumata Rau)

-"Talking mimes created a space for me to fundamentally rethink about how interact with people with lived experiences of disabilities.
+"Talking mimes created a space for me to fundamentally rethink about how I interact with people with lived experiences of disabilities.
 Not only that, it helped me to understand how society continues to marginalise people and not invest in creating an equitable world.
 The experience has challenged me to look inwards and reinforced my drive to help create social change."

 - Monique Cooper, Rhodes Scholar, Oxford University